LukeShu/leaguer/docs/DesignDocument.md

 messages/private.html
   : This page is used to handle user private messaging.
 It both
     displays private messages, and contains a form for sending a new private message.
-Nes messages are POSTed to `MessageController#post_private()`
+New messages are POSTed to `MessageController#post_private()`

 tournaments/index.html